PoCInnovation/Pool2023/Software/day03/Nestjs/README.md

 ## Step 4 - Data validation 👮

-Nice, it works!
+Nice, it works 🎉\
 However there are things missing.
 We need to be sure of the information that we receive in our robot.

 Here are the steps to follow:
 - Setup the **class-validator** library
-- Use decorator to check if: **soldierSecret, firstName, lastName** are **strings** and **grade** is a **GradeType enum**.
+- Use a decorator to check if: **soldierSecret, firstName, lastName** are **strings** and **grade** is a **GradeType enum**.
 You need to do this for all dto that you need for your body.

 ### Technical documentation 📝:
 - [NestJS class validator](https://docs.nestjs.com/pipes#class-validator)